-Experienced entrepreneurs know that building successful products is not about damn luck or revolutionary ideas; it’s more about data-driven decisions and careful analysis of the market.
+Experienced entrepreneurs know that building successful products is not about damn luck or revolutionary startup ideas; it’s more about data-driven decisions and careful analysis of the market.
 There are plenty of books and posts written on this topic, but it still takes days of research to create some sort of a mindmap and understand startup metrics and their common use cases.

 Let’s assume that we are building a social network, and our business model is ad-based.
 The longer the average session duration in our app, the better, right?
 It means that our ads will get more impressions from our app users.